woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 end
 ```

 Interestingly, as the producer may be waiting to drain events, we may not want to cancel all of its consumers immediately.
-Thus, we rely on `GenStage#async_info` to [queue](https://hexdocs.pm/gen_stage/GenStage.html#async_info/2) the message to cancel all consumers at the end of the GenStage message queue — effectively only reaching our "mailbox" when all events have been emitted to consumers for processing.
-This is also done when our pipeline has batching as our processor will now be a producer-consumer and as such, will have to wait till the batchers have received all lingering events for batching before terminating.
+Thus, we rely on `GenStage#async_info` to [queue](https://hexdocs.pm/gen_stage/GenStage.html#async_info/2) the message to cancel all consumers at the end of the GenStage message queue — effectively waiting for all other events to be processed before cancelling all consumers.
+If batching is enabled, the processors will also wait for the batches to be processed before cancelling all consumers.

 ```elixir
 @spec drain(GenServer.server()) :: :ok